-It’s time to get happy!
-If you’re worn out all the time, it’s difficult to function at your best.
+If you’re worn out all the time, it’s difficult to function at your best at work or home.
 That’s why taking care of yourself is so important.
-Whether you “fill your cup first” or need to learn to do so, may this article inspire you to explore new ways to make time for the self-care and joy you deserve.
+Whether you already “fill your cup first” or need to learn to do so, may this article inspire you to explore new ways to make time for the self-care and joy you deserve.
+It’s time to feel well so you can then serve effectively!

 Pin For Later!